lowrycode/table-tennis-league/README.md

 ## 1. Update Code for Deployment

-*Note: These steps are already implemented in the code in this repository but this section is included to explain why they were made before deploying the project.*
+*NOTE: These steps are already implemented in the code in this repository but this section is included to explain why they were made before deploying the project.*

 A package called **whitenoise** is used for serving static files on Heroku.
 - It was downloaded using `pip install whitenoise` and added to the requirements.txt file using `pip freeze --local > requirements.txt`